-4.1.1.2.2.
-Donor selection criteria and eligibility.
-Indicate that the donor was selected in an appropriate and ethical manner and that the proper procedure was followed.
-Establish selection criteria and eligibility criteria that take into consideration age, sex, ethnic characteristics, genetic characteristics, the medical history, the health condition, test parameters related to any type of infection that may occur because of cell and/or tissue samples, immunological compatibility, and other characteristics and provide the justification.
-If donor genomic or gene analysis is undertaken, it shall be performed in accordance with "Ethical Guidelines for Analytical Research on Human Genome/Gene," issued jointly on February 8, 2013, and revised on November 25, 2014, by the Japanese Ministry of Education, Culture, Sports, Science and Technology; Ministry of Health, Labour and Welfare; and Ministry of Economy, Trade and Industry.
+Establish eligibility criteria that take into consideration the genetic characteristics, medical history, and the health condition of the patient among other parameters and provide justification for the use of the patients as donors.
+Donor genomic or gene analysis shall be performed in accordance with "Ethical Guidelines for Analytical Research on Human Genome and Gene" issued jointly on February 8, 2013, and partially revised on November 25, 2014, by the Japanese Ministry of Education, Culture, Sports, Science and Technology; Ministry of Health, Labour and Welfare; and the Ministry of Economy, Trade and Industry.